curusarn/resh/README.md

 This project is the first phase of my Master project.

-It records shell history with rich set of metadata and saves it locally. (device, dir, git, ... see example below)
+It records shell history with rich set of metadata and saves it locally. (device, directory, git, time, terminal session pid, ... see example below)

 It doesn't change the way your shell and your shell history behaves.